nezutero/animun/README.md

 TELEGRAM_API_TOKEN=YOUR_TOKEN
 ```

-- then you should uncomment these lines in bot.go
-    - **( ! you need uncomment commented lines only if you using this way !)**
+- you need to uncomment these lines in bot.go if you are going to run it using go run or go build

 ```go
 // "github.com/joho/godotenv"